arcturuscodez/NovusEdge/README.md

 ### Versions

-- This is the WORK-IN-PROGRESS branch for V0.2.1, the version is as of this update not working fully and mainly for testing.
+- V0.2.1 is a relatively working version
+- V0.2.2 is the new testing version

 ## Table of Contents
 - [Installation](#installation)